mattray/managed_automate-cookbook/README.md

     node['ma']['install']['file'] = '/tmp/test/automate-20190813170406.aib'

 The server will be tuned for passing Automate's `preflight-check` and swap will be disabled and the heapsize for Elasticsearch will be set to 1/2 total memory.
 The license may be referred as a file, URL, or a string in an attribute.
+If you wish to skip the preflight-check but still attempt to configure the machine with the recommended settings (and ignore failures), set

+    node['ma']['preflight-check'] = false

 ## restore ##